haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 ### `ReqBody`

-Each HTTP request can carry some additional data that the server can use in its *body* and the said data can be encoded in any format -- as long as the server understands it.
+Each HTTP request can carry some additional data that the server can use in its *body*, and this data can be encoded in any format -- as long as the server understands it.
 This can be used for example for an endpoint for creating new
-users: instead of passing each field of the user as a separate query string parameter or anything dirty like that, we can group all the data into a JSON object.
+users: instead of passing each field of the user as a separate query string parameter or something dirty like that, we can group all the data into a JSON object.
 This has the advantage of supporting nested objects.

 *servant*'s `ReqBody` combinator takes a list of content types in which the